-Applications close 5pm, 6 October 2017.
+Applications are now closed.
 Please be aware we are expecting a large number of applications, which will take some time to process.
 A member of Variety’s Grants Committee may follow up with you via telephone, email or in person to discuss your application further.

 The Grants Committee is expected to make its recommendations to the Variety SA Board in November and all applicants will be advised in writing by Friday 24 November 2017.
 If your application is successful, a meeting will be scheduled to outline the process for implementing the grant over three years.